Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

-Following are the kinds to be dealt with: \begin{enumerate} \item[(i)] For slss, $K$ is the set of all congruence classes of slss.
+\begin{enumerate} \item[(i)] For slss, $K$ is the set of all congruence classes of slss.
 The definitions of $+,<$ and $\dot{-}$ are obvious.
 The Archimedean principle is assumed.
 Notice that for the Archimedean principle to hold in each of cases (ii) - (v) discussed below, it is sufficient that it holds for the slss. \item[(ii)] For arcs of congruent circles, $K$ is the set of their congruence classes.
 For the definition of $+$, multiples of complete circumferences also should be allowed. \item[(iii)] The treatment of angles parallels that of arcs of congruent circles. \item[(iv)] The case of polygons is more involved.
 Hilbert [1950, p.
-37] distinguishes between two equivalence relations on polygons: of \textit{ equal area} and of \textit{equal content}, which will be denoted by ``$\rho _{0}$'' and ``$\rho _{1}$'' respectivily [cf. Euclid [1956] vol. 1, p.
+37] distinguishes between two equivalence relations on polygons: of \textit{ equal area} and of \textit{equal content}, which will be denoted here by ``$\rho _{0}$'' and ``$\rho _{1}$'' respectively [cf. Euclid [1956] vol. 1, p.
 328].

 For a pair of polygons $P,P^{\prime },P\rho _{0}P^{\prime }$ iff they are piecewise congruent; while $P\rho _{1}P^{\prime }$ iff there are two polygons $P_{1}$ and $P_{1}^{\prime }$ such that: \begin{description} \item (a) $P$ and $P_{1}$ are essentially-disjoint.
 Same for $P^{\prime }$ and $P_{1}^{\prime }$. \item (b) $P_{1}\rho _{0}P_{1}^{\prime }$ and $(P\cup P_{1})\rho _{0}(P^{\prime }\cup P_{1}^{\prime })$. \end{description}